EECS-6414/ARS-AuthorBased/README.md

 > python main.py

-At this point you will be prompted with two questions:
+At this point you will have three potential question prompts:

 - The first will ask if you would like to update the graph data.
 This is necessary for your first run, but if it's already been processed, and the frequency file is unchanged, you can skip it.